NextronSystems/asgard-manual/administration/aurora.rst

 1. See the overview at ``Service Control`` > ``Aurora`` > ``Configurations``.
    The ``Effective Rules and Response`` row shows how many responses are active.
    By default no responses are active.
-See :ref:`administration/sigma:how to activate responses` on how to activate responses.
+See :ref:`administration/sigma:how to activate responses`.
 2. Do not directly activate the responses in production environments.
 Monitor your environment for at least a month with simulated responses to verify that no false positive matches occur.